mattlianje/pipeviz/README.md

 ## Features
-- Define pipelines and tables in a simple, declarative JSON format
+- Declarative JSON format
 - Graphviz diagrams, dashboards for free
 - No coupling to Airflow, dbt, Spark, or vendor tooling
 - Works across SQL, Delta, Kafka, S3, APIs (**_any_** stack or language)
-- Each team can emit their own `pipeviz.json` - just merge to compose the full graph
+- Each team can emit their own `pipeviz.json` - just merge
-- Zero runtime hooks, no agents, no AST parsing
+- Zero runtime hooks, agents or daemons

 ## Example
 ```json